LavaOps/FitGen/README.md

 This repository contains both the repaired fitness functions produced by FitGen and the corresponding first-pass LLM generations without semantic validation, allowing reviewers to reproduce the semantic-validation ablation study and compare repaired versus unrepaired optimization objectives.

+# Acknowledgments

+This work was funded in part by the U.S. Department of Energy Office of Science, Biological and Environmental Research (BER) division award DE-SC0025510.